hectorMiranda/marcetuxstudios/_posts/2022-10-10-wasm-component-model-early-look.md

 system than the current "serialize arguments to bytes and hope the other side reads them right" model.
 The EVM's ABI encoding is the equivalent of what we have now; the component model is what we should eventually have.
 I'm watching this one closely.

+*Update: worth noting that Bytecode Alliance shipped an early version of `wasm-tools` with basic WIT parsing support this month.
+The toolchain is still experimental but the ability to parse and validate WIT interface definitions manually is useful for following the spec as it evolves.
+If you're watching this space, `wasm-tools component wit` is the subcommand to know about.*